Anti-Maidan (Russia): History

 Since 2015, the National Liberation Movement of the deputy from United Russia Yevgeny Fyodorov and the Federation of Independent Trade Unions of Russia have collaborated with Anti-Maidan.

 In the 2016 parliamentary elections, representatives of Anti-Maidan stood as candidates for United Russia.
-In Moscow, Senator Dmitry Sablin won the Novomoskovsky single-mandate constituency (first, in the ER primaries); in the Nizhny Tagil single-mandate constituency, the deputy head of the Tagil branch of the movement "In Defense of Labor" and a member of the Uralvagonzavod trade union Alexei Balyberdin.
+In Moscow, Senator Dmitry Sablin won the Novomoskovsky single-mandate constituency (first, in the United Russia primaries); in the Nizhny Tagil single-mandate constituency, the deputy head of the Tagil branch of the movement "In Defense of Labor" and a member of the Uralvagonzavod trade union Alexei Balyberdin.

 Ideology

 The main ideological principles in accordance with which the organization carries out its activities are formulated in the Manifesto of the Anti-Maidan movement.

 The goals of the movement were called: